 - (7) Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts: - (B) write a response to a literary or informational text that demonstrates an understanding of a text; - (C) use text evidence to support an appropriate response; - (D) retell and paraphrase texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - (F) respond using newly acquired vocabulary as appropriate; and - (G) discuss specific ideas in the text that are important to the meaning.
+The student is expected to: - (A) describe personal connections to a variety of sources, including self-selected texts; - (B) write responses that demonstrate understanding of texts, including comparing and contrasting ideas across a variety of sources; - (C) use text evidence to support an appropriate response; - (D) retell, paraphrase, or summarize texts in ways that maintain meaning and logical order; - (E) interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - (F) respond using newly acquired vocabulary as appropriate; and - (G) discuss specific ideas in the text that are important to the meaning.

-Grade 3 Mentor Passage Cards and Practice Passage Cards; Grade 3 Teacher Guide (Lesson Plans and Blackline Masters); Grade 3 Student Resource Handbook
+Grade 4 Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Lesson Plans and Blackline Masters); Grade 4 Student Resource Handbook

-- (8) Multiple genres: listening, speaking, reading, writing, and thinking using multiple textsliterary elements.
+- (8) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.
-The student is expected to: - (A) infer the theme of a work, distinguishing theme from topic; - (B) explain the relationships among the major and minor characters; - (C) analyze plot elements, including the sequence of events, the conflict, and the resolution; and - (D) explain the influence of the setting on the plot.
+The student is expected to: - (A) infer basic themes supported by text evidence; - (B) explain the interactions of the characters and the changes they undergo; - (C) analyze plot elements, including the rising action, climax, falling action, and resolution; and - (D) explain the influence of the setting, including historical and cultural settings, on the plot.

-Grade 3 Narrative Mentor Passage Cards and Practice Passage Cards; Grade 3 Teacher Guide (Narrative Lesson Plans and Blackline Masters pp. 77-100)
+Grade 4 Narrative Mentor Passage Cards and Practice Passage Cards; Grade 4 Teacher Guide (Narrative Lesson Plans and Blackline Masters pp. 77-100)

-- (9) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts-genres.
+- (9) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student recognizes and analyzes genre-specific characteristics, structures, and purposes within and across increasingly complex traditional, contemporary, classical, and diverse texts.
-The student is expected to: - (A) demonstrate knowledge of distinguishing characteristics of well-known children's literature such as folktales, fables, fairy tales, legends, and myths;
+The student is expected to: - (A) demonstrate knowledge of distinguishing characteristics of well-known children's literature such as folktales, fables, legends, myths, and tall tales;

-Grade 3 Narrative: Retelling of a Fable Mentor Passage Card and Practice Passage Card; Grade 3 Teacher Guide (Narrative: Retelling of a Fable Lesson Plan and Blackline Masters pp. 83-88)
+Grade 4 Narrative: Retelling of a Myth Mentor Passage Card and Practice Passage Card; Grade 4 Teacher Guide (Narrative: Retelling of a Myth Lesson Plan and Blackline Masters pp. 83-88)